robiningelbrecht/statistics-for-strava/docs/getting-started/installation.md

 ## .env

 <div class="alert important">
-    Every time you change the .env file, you need to restart your container for the changes to take effect.
+    Every time you change the .env file, you need to recreate (for example; docker compose up -d) your container for the changes to take effect (restarting does not update the .env).
 </div>

 ```bash